One of the key differences between True Christianity and world religions and cults is the basis of man’s salvation.

-2. For one to keep the old Jewish laws, he had to keep the whole law all the time.
+2. For one to keep the old Jewish laws, he will have to keep the whole law all the time.
 To break it at any point is to break all of it (James 2:10-11, Gal.
 3:10).

-3. The Law was not given to justify or save man, but was “our tutor to bring us to Christ that we might be justified by faith.”
+3. The Law wasn’t given to justify or save man, but was “our tutor to bring us to Christ that we might be justified by faith.”
 (Gal.
 3:24).

 The old Law was a covenant between God and the nation of Israel while the new was a covenant between God and as many believe in Jesus as Saviour.
-Therefore, no one can have a right standing before God unless He is in this New Covenant.
+Therefore, no one can have a right standing before God unless He is in this New Covenant relationship with God.

-5. Salvation by grace through faith in Christ is not an “invention of apostle Paul” but is the consistent teaching of the NT (see John 1:12-13, 29, Acts 3:16-19, 10:43-48, 1John 5:4-5).
+5. Salvation by grace through faith in Christ is not an “invention of apostle Paul” but is the consistent teaching of the New Testament (see John 1:12-13, 29, Acts 3:16-19, 10:43-48, 1John 5:4-5).
 No one can hold partially to the NT.
 You either accept it or reject it.

 6 Finally, scripture distinguishes between: “the first covenant” and the “second covenant” (Heb 8:7); “the law of Moses” (Acts 13:38-39) and “the law of Christ” (Gal.
 6:2); the “law of sin” (Rom 7:23) and the “law of righteousness” (Rom.
 9:31); the glorious covenant and the more glorious covenant (2 Cor.
 3:7-10), the law of works (Rom.
 3:26-31) and the law of grace (Jn.
 1:17); that which is “powerless to save” (Heb.
 9:12-13) and that which “saves to the uttermost” (Heb.
 7:25).